W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 {% if showCommentary %}
 ::: details Commentary
 (3–11) … elaborates on … this theme of the inherent non-existence of the split mind and body.
 The acceptance of this truth *is* the acceptance of the Atonement, and is the basis of all healing.
-(Wapnick, A.A.C., 232.)
+(Wapnick, AAC, 232.)

 (3–11) Therefore the miracle would undo the heart of the ego’s strategy by undoing the Son’s level confusion of believing his problem was in the body, rather than in his mind’s decision to turn away from the truth of his Identity as spirit.
-(Wapnick, A.A.C., 233.) (c/f [para 5](#5), [para 15:1–2](#15)).
+(Wapnick, AAC, 233.) (c/f [para 5](#5), [para 15:1–2](#15)).
 :::
 {% endif %}